 Many couples seeking to register their marriage in Israel are not aware that a number of countries will allow them to conduct a marriage in the absence of one or both of the partners.
 What is the procedure for civil marriage by proxy, and what is the validity of such marriages in Israel?

-The law office of Cohen, Decker, Pex, Brosh is experienced in arranging legal status in Israel and representing clients before the Interior Ministry.
+Our law office is experienced in arranging legal status in Israel and representing clients before the Interior Ministry.

 When does the need arise for a civil wedding in the absence of one or both partners?

 Israeli law only recognizes a marriage performed under religious law, between two people of the same faith — Jews or members of another faith, such as Christianity or Islam.
 A civil marriage performed in Israel has no legal validity, and will not be registered.
 A civil

 marriage performed in a foreign country, however, can be registered in Israel if it is valid under the laws of the country where it was performed.
 Accordingly, couples who do not wish to marry according to Jewish religious law get married outside Israel; in countries such as Cyprus or the Czech Republic.